brendanconnolly/BlogPosts/TestingTheArbitrary/MapPen.md

 The famous stars and athletes in addition to the people that seek their autographs have high expectations for pens in unusual circumstances and materials.
 All that while still expecting that signature to stand the test of time.

 The advertiser, we all have a couple pens we picked up from some business or event as a promotional item.
 Here the pens functionality may come second to its novelty or advertising space.

+The artist, from doodles to comics to museums this is a different very different style of use.
+The variety of paper types and other surfaces may vary wildly for this user.
+In addition to material differences, the user will expect a better experience through a more diverse range of use.

 James Bond or MacGyver, these guys always seemed to be using a pen for some other purpose than intended.
 Can you diffuse a bomb with a pen or use it as a weapon of mass destruction?
 These guys can!